akashtomar/tap-assignment/Readme.md

 ## TODO: (enhancements that I can think of for later)
-> moving creds and other table names to config/env vars (hardcoded now)
+- moving creds and other table names to config/env vars (hardcoded now)
-> more testing and checking in transactions are needed
+- more testing and checking in transactions are needed
-> migrating to using an orm if logics gets more complicated moving forward
+- migrating to using an orm if logics gets more complicated moving forward

+### Note: creds to be replaced in sqlService and ftpService files (for now, should be moved to env later).